azine/AzineHybridAuthBundle/README.md

                 key: %linkedin_api_key%
                 secret: %linkedin_api_secret%
 ```
-Define the keys and secrets for xing and linkedin in you parameters.yml.dist file.
+Define the keys and secrets for linkedin in you parameters.yml.dist file.

 ## AzineMergedBusinessNetworksProvider
-This service / provider offers some confienience methods to work with business-networks (Xing & LinkedIn).
+This service / provider offers some confienience methods to work with business-networks (LinkedIn).
-All methods expect the user to be "connected" to xing/linkedin.
+All methods expect the user to be "connected" to linkedin.
 If the user has not yet authorized your app
 to access the data, a http-redirect will be output directly by setting the html-header-location and calling "die".

-### getXingInContacts()
-Get all xing contacts of the current user.

 Not cached, not paged.